allebone/help.omni.af.mil/docs/PEX/Headquarters.md

 ## Rollup Continuation Training Tasks

 **Introduction**
 The Headquarters > Continuation Training Rollup pages are used by a HQ training functional manager for oversight of subordinate unit Continuation Training.
 PEX refers to HQ as MAJCOM and subordinate units as Squadrons.
-The module al ows the MAJCOM Training FM to view the most current training progress for all squadrons which are registered, approved, and sending Continuation Training data to MAJCOM.
+The module allows the MAJCOM Training FM to view the most current training progress for all squadrons which are registered, approved, and sending Continuation Training data to MAJCOM.

 !!! note "Note"
     Access to the HQ module is controlled.
 Contact the PEX Help Desk to get a copy of the instruction, “How to Enable the Headquarters Module”.